rapid7/insightconnect-workflows/workflows/Suspend_User_in_Azure_AD_from_Slack/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

+Once the workflow has been imported, **first Slack step will need the channel name updated to suit your Slack environment!** Edit the input with the preset text of `change_me` in first Slack step in the workflow.

-After import, activate the workflow in order to trigger it.
+After configuring the Slack step, activate the workflow in order to trigger it.

 ### Usage

 *This workflow will trigger in any direct messages to your Chatbot **or** any message in a channel directed @ your Chatbot.
 Note the Chatbot must be in the channel in order to trigger the workflow this way.*

-To run the workflow, send a direct message to your InsightConnect Slack Chatbot or @ your Chatbot in a public channel starting with the command `disable-user-azure <user_email>`.
-The workflow will reply when it has completed.
+To run the workflow, send a direct message to your InsightConnect Slack Chatbot or @ your Chatbot in a public channel starting with the command `disable-user-azure` or `enable-user-azure`.

+For example, in a direct message to your Chatbot:
+* `disable-user-azure user@example.com`
+* `enable-user-azure user@example.com`

+Or in a channel including your Chatbot:
+* `@Rapid7 InsightConnect disable-user-azure user@example.com`
+* `@Rapid7 InsightConnect enable-user-azure user@example.com`

+The workflow will acknowledge the request and reply when it has completed.

 ## Technical Details